Stuycs-K/final-project-09-veto-adrian-zhang-junling/README.md

 There are also tournaments that are centered around obfuscation, one of which is the International Obfuscated C Code Contest.
 There are multiple different ways to obfuscate code: String Encryption, Rename Obfuscation, Aggregation Obfuscation, Storage Obfuscation, Control Obfuscation, and Debug Obfuscation.

-    String Encryption - encrypt the string within the code and decrypt at runtime
+    String Encryption - encrypt the string within the code and decrypt at runtime.
+Additionally programmers can implement Custom Encoding and/or runtime arguments.
+         Custom Encoding involves the programmer creating their own encoder and decoder for private use.
+         Runtime Arguments involves changing the program to require an user provided decryption key at runtime to decode parts of the program

     Rename Obfuscation - rename variables and functions to unrelated words

     Aggregation Obfuscation - Split a single array into smaller subarrays

-    Storage Obfuscation - Storing variables globally versus locally
+    Storage Obfuscation - Changes how data is stored in memory(Locally versus Globally)

     Control Obfuscation - Messing with the flow of the code to throw people off track(code that leads to nowhere)